-- Learning skills & then combining skills to successfully deal with other situations. - 2.
-Taking a learned skill and using it in the community. - Applying skills learned for one reason to another set of circumstances. - 4.
-Helpful encouragement to use a skill better & praise when used appropriately.
+- 1. Learning and practicing new skills - 2.
+Taking a learned skill and using it with peer and adults in the community. - 3.
+Applying skills learned to other situations and circumstances. - 4.
+Receiving encouragement and praise when improvement is shown in using skills appropriately.